adrien-bon/bevy_ecs_tiled/book/src/guides/spawn_reload.md

 It's useful to implement a level respawn for instance.

 Another use case is to load a new map over an existing one.
-An easy way to do that is to just spawn the `TiledMapBundle` over an existing map.
+An easy way to do that is to just spawn a new `TiledMapHandle` over an existing map.

 ```rust,no_run
 fn handle_reload(